The Elephant in the Blueprint

 But what about the elephant?
 Should a service designer care about their experience?
 Could understanding them as a service actor better inform the design of the service?

-During our service safari mentioned in our previous post, we talked to an elephant zookeeper and asked them if they felt the elephants enjoyed their new exhibit.
+During our service safari, as mentioned in our previous post, we talked to an elephant zookeeper and asked them if they felt the elephants enjoyed their new exhibit.
 The zookeeper made a point that not only did it seem to him that the elephants were much happier, but it also made his job more manageable.
 For instance, the increased space allowed the elephants to distance themselves if there was an elephant squabble.
 However, it also made their zookeeping job more accessible by allowing more space for their equipment.
 With this in mind, it’s easy to see that a happier elephant could equate to a happy zookeeper.

 Zoo guests also want to see a happy elephant.
 Guest’s expectations have evolved along with the modern zoo, and they expect the habitat to be large and enriching.
-Therefore designing a better experience for the elephant produces a better experience for zookeepers and guests alike.
+Therefore, designing a better experience for the elephant produces a better experience for zookeepers and guests alike.

 Elephant Blueprinting